dimsemenov/PhotoSwipe/website/documentation/options.md

 ### `getThumbBoundsFn` <code class="default">function</code> <code class="default">undefined</code>

-Function should return object with coordinates from which initial zoom-in animation will start (or zoom-out animation will end).
+Function should return an object with coordinates from which initial zoom-in animation will start (or zoom-out animation will end).

-Object should contain three properties: `x` (X position, relative to document), `y` (Y position, relative to document), `w` (width of element).
+Object should contain three properties: `x` (X position, relative to document), `y` (Y position, relative to document), `w` (width of the element).
 Height will be calculated automatically based on size of large image.
 For example if you return `{x:0,y:0,w:50}` zoom animation will start in top left corner of your page.

-Function has one argument - `index` of item that is opening or closing.
+Function has one argument - `index` of the item that is opening or closing.

 Example that calculates position of thumbnail: